Thoughts on neurodivergence in women and loneliness.

 Co-regulation

+We are wired for co-regulation.
+We have no means of regulating our own nervous sytem as a baby relying on rhythm, movement, warm bodies, heart beats and the nervous system of other people.
 Our body feels safe by how comfortable and familiar something feels.
-Ideally our caregivers help us to manage our feelings of distress through modelling calm and responsive interactions that soothe us and help us to manage our own emotions.
-This is often not the case.
-Many of us grow up where this is absent or even worse still, there is abuse.
-Our nervous system learns that this is familar and we are drawn recreate this sensation.
-Of course we know these relationships are not supportive but they are strangely addictive.
-There is nothing more lonely that being in an intimate relationship or friendship when you know you should leave.
+Ideally our caregivers help us to manage our feelings of distress through modelling calm and responsive interactions that soothe us.
+This helps us to manage our own emotions.
+Sadly many of us grow up with an absence of care or worse still, we experience abuse.
+Our nervous system is drawn to recreate patterns and as we mature in to adulthood we can often seek these strangely familar but unhelpful relations.
+Intensity may be a marker and once this disappear the connection begins to feel tenuous.
+Quite honestly there is nothing more lonely than being in an intimate relationship or friendship when you know you should leave.

 Comments